Homepage

 Prefer your adventures on the water?
 Hop on one of Enjoy Crete’s two-day sea kayaking trips through the Samaria National Park to spend sunny days paddling to remote villages and starry nights sleeping on deserted beaches.

-Crete's beach-strewn coastline is littered with luxury hotels and resorts but if you head further inland, you'll find more authentic (often better value) accommodation.
+Crete's beach-strewn coastline is littered with luxury hotels and resorts but if you head further inland, you'll find more authentic (and often better value) accommodation.

-A cluster of beautifully renovated stone-built houses surrounded by olive groves near Arkadi (the island's most famous monastery), Kapsaliana Village offers a blissful sanctuary away from the crowds.
+A cluster of beautifully renovated stone-built houses surrounded by olive groves near Arkadi (the island's most famous monastery), Kapsaliana Village is a blissful hidden gem in Crete away from the crowds.

 Built to resemble a typical Cretan village – complete with vine-shaded terraces, a small farm and a restaurant serving hearty Cretan food – Enagron Ecotourism Village, near Anogeia, is another rustic haven worth discovering.